 - 6. The effective recovery of overpaid benefit is essential to minimise the outstanding value, the number of overpayments and the management of debt to the Council.
-The Council will seek to maximise the recovery of debt by: - documenting, maintaining and making the procedures used for recovery action available to all relevant persons; - ensuring that overpayments are recovered from the appropriate person, depending on the nature and reason for the overpayment; - utilising all recovery methods at the Council's disposal to maximise recovery; - recovering from ongoing entitlement to benefit wherever possible; - utilising Rent Account credits to offset overpayments of Rent Rebate where appropriate; - recovering overpayments of Council Tax Benefit by debiting the Council Tax account; - issuing invoices within 35 days of the calculation of the overpayment.
-To comply with legislation, one calendar month for appeal must be allowed between the issue of the overpayment notification and issue of the invoice; - agreeing payment arrangements that recover overpayment within an acceptable period; - reviewing instalment arrangements for changes in debtor's circumstances; and - maintaining records of debts where no recovery action is currently possible for future recovery for up to a period of five years. - 7.
-When determining the person from whom recovery should be sought, the Council will give relevant consideration to: - the person from whom recovery can be made; - the person to whom payment was made; - the reason for the overpayment occurring; - any information relating to the fact that an overpayment was occurring that was available to any person affected and from whom recovery may be sought; and - whether the overpayment was caused by fraudulent activity. - 8.
-When considering the maximum amount that shall be deducted from ongoing entitlement, the amount shall be determined in light of the regulations and any specific earnings or income disregards.
+The Council will seek to maximise the recovery of debt by: - documenting, maintaining and making the procedures used for recovery action available to all relevant persons; - ensuring that overpayments are recovered from the appropriate person, depending on the nature and reason for the overpayment; - utilising all recovery methods at the Council's disposal to maximise recovery; - recovering from ongoing entitlement to benefit wherever possible; - utilising Rent Account credits to offset overpayments of Rent Rebate where appropriate; - recovering overpayments of Council Tax Benefit/Reduction by debiting the Council Tax account; - issuing invoices within 35 days of the calculation of the overpayment.
+To comply with legislation, one calendar month for appeal must be allowed between the issue of the overpayment notification and issue of the invoice; - agreeing payment arrangements that recover overpayment within an acceptable period; - · reviewing instalment arrangements for changes in debtor's circumstances; and - maintaining records of debts where no recovery action is currently possible for future recovery for up to a period of five years. - 7.
+When determining the person from whom recovery should be sought, the Council will give relevant consideration to the Housing Benefit regulations, which currently detail: - the person from whom recovery can be made; - · the person to whom payment was made; - · the reason for the overpayment occurring; - any information relating to the fact that an overpayment was occurring that was available to any person affected and from whom recovery may be sought; and - whether the overpayment was caused by fraudulent activity. - When considering the maximum amount that shall be deducted from ongoing entitlement, the amount shall be determined in accordance with the Housing Benefit and Council Taxlight of the regulations and any specific earnings or income disregards.